huggingface/huggingface_hub/docs/hub/spaces.md

         run: git push https://HF_USERNAME:$HF_TOKEN@huggingface.co/spaces/FULL_SPACE_NAME main
 ```

-- Create an action so file sizes are automatically checked on any new PR
+Finally, create an Action that automatically checks the file size of any new pull request:

 ```yaml
 name: Check file size
 on:               # or directly `on: [push]` to run the action on every push on any branch
   pull_request:
     branches: [main]